RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ### Deadlines

+All deadlines for assignments will be clearly indicated either on the assignment, the course calendar, or both and will be repeated in the weekly announcement digest on Blackboard.
+Deadlines follow a consistent pattern to make them easier to remember:

-Class Preps are always due at **11:59pm Eastern Time the night before their class**.
+- Class Preps are always due at **11:59pm Eastern Time the night before their class**.
 (For example, Wednesday Class Preps are due 11:59pm ET Tuesday.)

-Application/Analysis sets are always due at **11:59pm ET on Fridays**.
+- Application/Analysis sets are always due at **11:59pm ET on Fridays**.
 Revisions of Application/Analysis sets will also have deadlines, which will be announced in class (typically one week after the original set is graded).

-Skill Quizzes are given in class, and the work is collected at the end of the period.
+- Skill Quizzes are given in class, and the work is collected at the end of the period, so the end of the hour is the "deadline".
 A schedule for these will be available early in the semester.

-Each AEP comes with an **initial deadline**.
-Your **first attempt** on a miniproject must be submitted by that deadline, and no first attempts on a miniproject are accepted after that initial deadline.
-However, once your first attempt is submitted, there is **no deadline** for turning in revisions (if revisions are needed); you can continue to work with a miniproject at your own pace once the initial draft is turned in.
-However, **a single deadline of 11:59pm ET on Sunday, December 3** is in place for all work on Miniprojects.
+**For AEPs:** Each AEP has an **initial deadline**.
+Your **first attempt** on an AEP must be submitted by that deadline, and no first attempts on an AEP are accepted after that initial deadline.
+However, once your first attempt is submitted, there is **no deadline** for turning in revisions (if revisions are needed); you can continue to work with an AEP at your own pace once the initial draft is turned in.
+However, **a single deadline of 11:59pm ET on Sunday, December 3** is in place for all work on AEPs.

-## Late work
+## Late work and deadline extensions

+Most deadlines in MTH 225 are there for you as "commitment devices", something you can put on your calendar to establish a time frame for completion and to motivate you to complete the work in a timely way.
+But there is also a great deal of flexibility:

-Class Prep assignments have a deadline of 11:59pm ET.
-However, I do not grade these until the following morning.
+- **Class Preps**: While these are due at 11:59pm ET the night before a class, I will not grade these until the following morning.
 If you need an hour or two more to complete a Class Prep, go ahead and submit it a little late.
-As long as I have not graded the class' submissions, I will treat it as an on-time submission. *However please note*: The actual grading time varies from day to day and is often quite early (5:30am sometimes).
-So make every effort to submit work on time.
+If it's turned in by the time it's graded, it will be considered an on-time submission. *However, please note well:* The actual time of grading varies from day to day, and is usually early (like, 5:30am some times).
+I cannot guarantee the schedule, so make every effort to submit these on time.

-A similar rule holds for Application/Analysis sets: Although the deadline is 11:59pm ET Fridays, I will not grade these until the following Monday.
-Use the Friday deadline as an "implementation intention" that helps you turn things in on time; but if you desperately need the weekend to complete it, go ahead and submit it a little late.
+- **Application/Analysis:** A similar rule holds for these -- although they are due on Fridays at 11:59pm ET, I will not grade these until the following Monday.
+So make every effort to complete these on time; but if you desperately need the weekend to complete it, go ahead and take the weekend.

-If you need additional time to complete any assignment, fill out the Token Spending Form to purchase a 48-hour extension. **Only one deadline extension per assignment is allowed.**.

-There are two sets of deadlines that **may not be extended even with a token**:

-- Any Class Prep assignment; and
-- The Sunday December 3 deadline for all AEP submissions.

-Finally, **deadlines may not be extended twice on the same assignment**.
-Once you have purchase a 48-hour extension, the new deadline is 48 hours from the original and may not be extended further.
+Deadline extensions are also available for "purchase" by [spending a token](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform).
+However the following restrictions apply:

+- **Deadlines on Class Prep and Application/Analysis assignments** (including revisions of Application/Analysis) **may not be extended**, because of the built-in flexibility in the deadline stated above.
+If you need more time to complete the assignment, just take it, within the time frames stated above.
+- **Skill Quizzes must be submitted during class time**.
+These don't have "deadlines" as such since they are done strictly in person.
+Therefore a token can't "extend the deadline".
+- Therefore **deadline extensions via tokens only applies to AEPs**.
+Tokens can be spent to extend any deadline once by 48 hours.
+The exception is the Sunday, December 3 deadline by which all AEP work for the course must be submitted.
+The new deadline is 48 hours past the original deadline -- not 48 hours from the time you spend the token.
+You may not extend the deadline on an assignment twice, or spend more than one token to extend the deadline more than 48 hours.

+Further, **to extend a deadline with a token, you must spend the token *before the original deadline*.** Requests to extend a deadline after the original one has passed will be declined.

 If you are in a life situation where submitting work on time consistently is an issue, please let me know and we will try to work something out.

----

 ### Technology skills and support